anglinb/310-backend/README.md

 ```

 Most unix systems provide a mechanism to trigger this script on a regular interval.
 This can be accomplished by running the `crontab -e` command and following the instructions to create the appropriate entries.
+#### AWS SES

+We are using Amazon Simple Email Service (SES) for our transactional email.
+We send password reset emails and budget notifications through their service.
+To use these features [you will have  to register for an AWS account and verify at least one email](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/quick-start.html).
+Our team has an account but we were unsure about sharing the AWS tokens.
+Please contact banglin@usc.edu for details.

 ### File Structure